National Day Of Awareness For Missing And Murdered Indigenous Women And Girls And Two-Spirit People (Red Dress Day)

 The Culture Alliance exists to build bridges and raise awareness and make positive change.
 We recognize that for many, you are just learning about the injustices created by an early colonial system that impacted our Indigenous people.
 We ask that we all take further steps to learn more about the history of Indigenous people and why more than one thousand women and girls have gone missing.
 We also ask that everyone take this day to honour and remember the victims and their families.

-The Culture Alliance works to celebrate, foster, and promote the cultures of the area, bringing together the five communities of Beausoleil First Nation, the Towns of Midland and Penetanguishene and the Townships of Tay and Tiny.
+The Culture Alliance works to celebrate, foster, and promote the cultures of the area, bringing together the four communities of the Towns of Midland and Penetanguishene and the Townships of Tay and Tiny.
 We recognize that cultures are not bound or restricted by any geographic or municipal boundary, and we acknowledge the collaborative, valuable, unique, and positive relationships that exist in these communities.